More than one million drivers in New Jersey affected by new car insurance laws

-- New Jersey’s minimum car insurance limits will increase in two phases: first in January 2023 and then again in January 2026.
+- The first phase of New Jersey’s latest car insurance requirements took effect back in January 2023 and the second phase will occur in January 2026.

 It is important to note that New Jersey has two minimum car insurance coverage options, a basic and a standard policy.
 A representative from the New Jersey Department of Banking and Insurance (DOBI) told Bankrate that “[t]he changes in the law apply to standard policies; the law does not apply to basic policies.
 There are 53,000 basic auto insurance policies in New Jersey.”
 Drivers who choose the basic car insurance option will not see any changes to their coverage.
 The changes will only apply to drivers carrying the standard minimum car insurance coverage.